arrenree/KDB-Problem-Sets/README.md

 / 11000 = index position 2 bin
 ```

-[QSQL 6.2] rename buckets as small, med, or large
+[QSQL 6.2] rename BIN buckets as small, med, or large

 ```q
 / 2. name the buckets as small, med, or big